 Actively looking for work

-• An individual is actively looking for work if they engage in one or more of the following activities during the fortnight:
+• An individual is actively looking for work if they engage in one or more of the following during the fortnight:

 • looking for job vacancies